-Curriculum Outcomes Outcome relevance 6-C4 Area Patterns: explore This essential exploration will help students • represent symbolically changes in area based on changes understand the effect of multiplying a base or in linear dimensions (e.g., parallelograms: $A = bh$ so if b height by a particular factor.
-This will support them and h are both doubled, area is quadrupled; if b is doubled in later work in mathematics. but h is halved the area remains the same) • In order to use metric units effectively, students 6-D4 SI Units: Relationships need to see how square centimetres, square metres, • investigate the relationship between linear SI units and and square kilometres are related. the relationship between corresponding SI area units
+Outcome relevance • This essential exploration will help students understand the effect of multiplying a base or height by a particular factor.
+This will support them in later work in mathematics. • In order to use metric units effectively, students need to see how square centimetres, square metres, and square kilometres are related.

-Pacing Materials Prerequisites

-1 h None • formulas for the area of a parallelogram and

-the area of a triangle
+Pacing Materials Prerequisites 1 h None • formulas for the area of a parallelogram and the area of a triangle

-- Explain to students that they will be looking at how the area of a shape changes when the base and height - Encourage students to work in pairs.
+• Explain to students that they will be looking at how the area of a shape changes when the base and height change.

+• Encourage students to work in pairs.